-How can you save a relationship, when you fear that your partner doesn’t love you anymore, I’m asked all too often.
+How can you save a relationship, when you fear that your husband or wife doesn’t love you anymore?
+This is a question I’m asked all too often.

 You too are no doubt looking for the best relationship advice you can find.
 I understand, then, if you’re a bit miffed at the prospect of spending time on improving yourself!

 You can bend over backwards to try and be the person you think your partner wants you to be.
 But then what, if he or she rejects you after all?
-You’ll have done all you can to get them to love you, but you’ll have lost yourself in the process.
+You’ll have done all you can to make your wife or husband love you again, but you’ll have lost yourself in the process.

 Or, you can take your partner and your relationship for granted, and forget to devote the necessary time and energy to creating a healthy, happy and fulfilling partnership for the two of you.

-It’s important for you to blossom as 'lovable' person in your own right – someone you yourself feel proud of.
+It’s important for you to blossom as a lovable person in your own right – someone you yourself feel proud of.
 Then, at night as you lay your head on the pillow, you’ll feel happy and contented with who you are and what you’ve achieved that day.

-As we’ve mentioned before, you can’t control your partner, or ‘make’ him or her fall in love with you again (or do anything else, for that matter!).
+As we’ve mentioned before, you can’t control your partner, or make your wife/husband fall in love with you again (or do anything else, for that matter!).
 Neither can you save a relationship by blaming and shaming – either your partner or yourself.

-Or, if you spend a little time on improving yourself, perhaps the fog will lift and your partner will remember all the reasons that he or she fell in love with you in the first place.
+Or, if you spend a little time on improving yourself, perhaps the fog will lift and your husband or wife will remember all the reasons that he or she fell in love with you in the first place.

 So, instead of telling you what your partner might be thinking or doing (which, let’s face it, is impossible… there are a million variables there!), I want to help you with your own journey

 As I’m writing this, I’m imagining that you’re sitting across the table from me.
-I’m willing you to get the most from this article and to succeed in reigniting - or finding new - love (a relationship can’t always be saved).
+I’m willing you to get the most from this article and to succeed in reigniting your relationship or finding new love (a relationship can’t always be saved).

 No relationship self-help books needed here.
 First scan the following points, then choose the one that most speaks to you and follow the advice…